 It is the only city in the state with a population of more than 100,000, and it continues to show steady growth.

 Billings has a very long history, with the discovery of artifacts showing that the region has been inhabited since at least 2600 BCE.
 The first known inhabitants were the Crow Indians, who inhabited the area beginning in 1700.

 The region was originally known as Clark’s Fork Bottom, which served as a hub for hauling freight.
 In 1877, settlers formed the town of Coulson, the first town in the Yellowstone Valley.
 A sawmill, general store, and trading post were opened when the town was first established.
 It began to grow and so other buildings and tents were erected to keep up with the population.

-In its earliest years, Coulson was a Wild West Town - their Sheriff's nickname was "Liver-Eating" Johnson and many arguments ended in gunfire and a burial in Boothill Cemetery.
+In its earliest occupied years, Coulson was a Wild West Town - their Sheriff's nickname was "Liver-Eating" Johnson and many arguments ended in gunfire and a burial in Boothill Cemetery.
 The residents hoped the land would be near enough to the tracts of land that the railroad would help them grow as quickly as they intended to.
 The railroad came to the region shortly after and residents in Coulson believed that it would bring significant growth.
 However, the railroad company decided to create a new town nearby named Billings.
 The residents of Coulson eventually moved to the town of Billings, leaving Coulson to eventually become part of Billings in the 1930s.
 The park known as Coulson Park marks the original area of settlement.

 The city of Billings was founded officially in 1882.
 The town only had three buildings but soon had over 2,000 less than one year after it was founded.
 In the early 20th century, Billings’ population grew to over 10,000.
 The city was one of the fastest-growing in the U.S - and even earned the nickname - "Magic City" - due to its incredible growth rate.
 Oil fields were discovered in the state, followed by natural gas and coal reserves made the city a center of energy and boosted the economy.